Skip to content

 Cloaked's own website can't even settle on a number.
 Different pages claim 120+, 130+, and 140+ brokers.
 That inconsistency bothers me more than the actual count.
 If you're asking users to trust you with sensitive data, at least be precise about your own capabilities.

 The removal process takes weeks.
 Records sometimes reappear.
 Both of these are normal for the industry.
-But if broker removal is your primary goal, you'll get more coverage for less money with Incogni ($96/year, 420+ brokers) or DeleteMe ($199/year, 750+ brokers).
+But if broker removal is your primary goal, you'll get more coverage for less money with Incogni (currently $76.71 first year, then $95.88/year, 420+ brokers) or DeleteMe ($129/year, 750+ brokers).

 What Cloaked offers that those tools don't: the broker removal is bundled with everything else.
 One subscription, one dashboard.
 For people who want "good enough" broker coverage combined with aliases and insurance, the convenience argument holds up.